niplav/site/third.md

 *– [Judea Pearl](https://en.wikipedia.org/wiki/Judea_Pearl), “Causality: Models, Reasoning, And Inference” p.
 52-53, 2009*

-So apparently the boyfriend of a girl I have been sleeping with has commited suicide.
+So apparently the boyfriend of a woman I have been sleeping with has commited suicide.

-She had been the sixth of eight girls I had talked to on a February evening, there had been a tease of rain the whole day (but no actual rain, not even a drizzle).
+She had been the sixth of eight women I had talked to on a February evening, there had been a tease of rain the whole day (but no actual rain, not even a drizzle).
 I don't even remember what opener I'd used, I had hit that mental state where it feels like your eyes have turned